TileDB-Inc/TileDB-R/README.md

 ## Installation

-TileDB Embedded needs to be present, and can to be installed first (from a package or from source) for the TileDB R package to build and link correctly.
-If no system installation is found, a precompiled shared library is used during the installation of this R package.
+TileDB Embedded needs to be present, and can be installed first (from a package or from source) for the TileDB R package to build and link correctly.
+Alternatively, if no system installation is found, a precompiled shared library is used during the installation of this R package.

-As the TileDB R package has not been published on [CRAN](https://cran.r-project.org/), it must be installed from source.
+The TileDB R package has been published on [CRAN](https://cran.r-project.org/) and be installed directly via

+    > install.packages("tiledb")

+as usual.

 The most recent released version can be installed from [Github](https://github.com/TileDB-Inc/TileDB-R) using the package